Do Test Scores Help Teachers Give Better Track Advice to Students? A Principal Stratification Analysis: Test scores and quality of teachers' advice: evidence

 where the RHS is identified and can be estimated thanks to Assumption \ref{a:rand_sourc} (Randomization of the source).
 The left panel of Figure \ref{f:ben_michael} reports for each track the P-values of the tests of the null that this difference is negative for values of the relative weight $l_{01}$ in the set $\{0, 0.05, 0.1, ...,1\}$:

-Failure to reject the null hypothesis of this test (high P-value) indicates that we cannot rule out the possibility that informing teachers with test scores is a better (or equally effective) system because we do not have enough evidence in the data to conclude that the provision of test scores leads to larger losses.
-Conversely, if we can reject $H_0$ (small P-value), we can rule out that teachers informed by test scores generate smaller losses and thus give better recommendations than teachers alone.
+Failure to reject the null hypothesis of this test (high P-value) indicates that we cannot rule out the possibility that allowing teachers to upgrade their recommendations based on test scores is a better (or equally effective) system because we do not have enough evidence to conclude that the provision of test scores leads to larger losses.
+Conversely, if we can reject $H_0$ (with a small P-value), we can rule out the possibility that allowing teachers to upgrade based on test scores generates smaller losses and thus improves recommendations.

 With the exception of three tracks (V:BL, V:GT and A:HAVO), we cannot reject that the difference is negative even when the short-run loss of AL students is considered as relevant as the long-run loss suffered by H students $(l_{10}= 1)$ and AL students have the maximum relative weight.
 For the remaining V:BL, V:GT and A:HAVO tracks, we reject that the difference is negative only when the short-term loss suffered by AL students has an (implausibly) high relative weight -- higher than about 0.8, 0.5, and 0.3, respectively, at the 5\% significance level.
 Similar evidence is reported in the right panel of the figure for the three aggregate tracks.
-We never reject the null with the same confidence for the All and Vocational tracks, even if the relative weight on the short-term loss of AL students is the highest.
+We never reject the null at the same significance level for the All and Vocational tracks, even if the relative weight on the short-term loss of AL students is the highest.
 In the case of the Academic track, we reject only when this weight is higher than about 0.75.

 In light of this evidence, we conclude that, overall, the possibility of upgrading based on test scores helps primary teachers improve the quality of their secondary school track recommendations.
 For this not to be the case, the short-term loss of AL students (who have to change track because they are recommended too difficult a track that in the end they cannot complete) would have to be considered implausibly almost as relevant as the life-time loss of H students (who are prevented from completing a high track they would be able to complete).